Improving the Reorder Rate on QCommerce

 -

-The component only allows 2 (two) products to be shown here, which is an issue especially because the Average Basket Size for QCommerce is 7.
+The component only allows two products to be shown here, which is an issue especially because the ABV/Average Basket Size for QCommerce is 7 (based on 2022 data)

 -